MartenBE/mkslides/README.md

     - On a web server.
     - Deploy through CI/CD with GitHub/GitLab (like this repo!).
 - Preview your site as you work, thanks to [python-livereload](https://pypi.org/project/livereload/).
-- Use custom favicons, CSS themes, templates, ... if desired.
+- Use existing [Reveal.js themes](https://revealjs.com/themes/) and [Highlight.js themes](https://highlightjs.org/examples), or define custom CSS themes, favicons, templates, ... for more control if desired.
 - Support for emojis :smile: :tada: :rocket: :sparkles: thanks to [emoji](https://github.com/carpedm20/emoji/)
 - Depends heavily on integration/unit tests to prevent regressions.
 - And more!